John Noble: Career

+Noble has done voice-over work for numerous DC Comics projects, including the animated film Superman: Unbound (2013) as the supervillain Brainiac, the video game Batman: Arkham Knight (2015) as the primary antagonist Scarecrow, and the television series Legends of Tomorrow as the demon Mallus.
+Additionally, Noble appeared as himself in the Legends of Tomorrow episode "Guest Starring John Noble".

+On February 21, 2025 Noble made his debut on season two of the Apple TV+ show Severance in the sixth episode, titled "Attila," playing the role of a character named Cecil Fields.
+Fields is a homosexual man who is married to Christopher Walken's character, Burt Goodman, who is often identified as "Burt G."

 Personal life

 Noble divides his time between residences in New York City and Sydney, Australia, with wife Penny Noble.
-They have two children, now adults, Daniel Noble and actress Samantha Noble.
-In 2011, John Noble's hobbies were reported to be "music, painting, and narration".
+They have three children, including actress Samantha Noble.
+In 2011, Noble's hobbies were reported to be "music, painting, and narration".
 He studies theoretical physics and requested that the writers of Fringe always keep things grounded in what could be scientifically feasible.

 In 2012, Noble was diagnosed with osteoporosis.
 His charity, Noble Bones, helps to raise awareness of the disease.